Appeals Court upholds findings in Emporia State lawsuit

-A federal appeals court has upheld lower court findings in a long-running racial discrimination lawsuit against Emporia State University.
+A federal appeals court this week upheld lower court findings in a long-running racial discrimination lawsuit against Emporia State University.

 The U. S. Court of Appeals for the Tenth Circuit on Tuesday denied Emporia State’s motion to dismiss a federal court’s finding in 2019 that the university discriminated against Angelica Hale by not renewing her contract after she complained about discrimination during the 2014-2015 school year.